Academics

 - GOV 1041: Justice by Means of Democracy – Danielle Allen

-- HEB 162: Neanderthals and Other Extinct Humans – Bridget Alex
+- HBBE 162: Neanderthals and Other Extinct Humans – Bridget Alex

 - HIST 123: Immigrant Justice Lab – Jesse Hoffnung-Garskof